SWIFTSIM/SWIFT/doc/RTD/source/Snapshots/index.rst

 Note that this is all automated in the ``swiftsimio`` python library and we highly encourage its use.

+.. [#f1] In the rare case where an output
+	 selection (see :ref:`Output_selection_label`) disabling a given particle type in its entirety was used, the corresponding entry in ``NumPart_ThisFile`` will be 0 whilst the ``NumPart_Total`` field will still contain the number of particles present in the run.

-.. [#f1] Note that all quantities in SWIFT are always "h-free" in the
+.. [#f2] Note that all quantities in SWIFT are always "h-free" in the sense that
-	 sense that they are expressed in units withouy any h terms.
+	 they are expressed in units withouy any h terms.
 This implies that the ``h-scale exponent`` field value is always 0.
 SWIFT nevertheless includes this field to be comprehensive and to prevent confusion with other software packages that express their quantities with h-full units.